ArslaanShamim/KPMG-Virtual-Internship/README.md

 The third task is to develop a dashboard that we can present to the client at our next meeting.
 Display your data summary and results of the analysis in a dashboard.
 Specifically, the presentation should specify who Sprocket Central Pty Ltd' should be targeting out of the new 1000 customer list.

+Any advice or insights would be greatly appreciated.
+Thank you in advance!